 Michigan Sugar Company is committed to helping our local communities prosper and grow in positive ways through robust volunteerism, thought leadership, product donations and direct financial support – from our company and our employees – to organizations and causes committed to doing the same.

 Each year, Michigan Sugar Company donates more than 100,000 pounds of sugar to community food pantries, churches, and nonprofit organizations, including more than 20,000 pounds distributed during our annual Sugar Distribution Day held in partnership with United Way Bay County.
-With a corporate match program in place, Michigan Sugar and its employees donated more than $30,000 to United Way in 2019 and was named a “Champion Partner” by the agency.
+With a corporate match program in place, Michigan Sugar and its employees donated more than $30,000 to United Way in 2020 and maintained the agency’s “Champion Partner” status.

-Michigan Sugar Company annually awards more than one dozen academic scholarships, including grants to students attending Delta College, Northwood University and Saginaw Valley State University.
+Michigan Sugar Company annually awards more than one dozen academic scholarships, including grants to students attending Davenport University, Delta College, Northwood University and Saginaw Valley State University.